hueristiq/hq-go-retrier/README.md

 ## Features

-- **Configurable Retry Mechanism:** Supports number of retries, and flexible backoff strategies.
+- **Configurable Retry Mechanism**: Supports number of retries, minimum and maximum delay durations, and backoff strategies customization to suit your application's needs.
-- **Context Support:** Supports Go's `context`, enabling graceful cancellation and timeout management.
+- **Context Support**: Integrates with Go's `context` package for graceful cancellation and timeout management, ensuring retries respect the application's lifecycle constraints.
-- **Data Handling:** In addition to simple error retries, it supports operations that return data once they succeeds.
+- **Data Handling**: Supports operations that return data (via `RetryWithData`), enabling retries for operations with results, not just errors.
-- **Notifier Callback:** Supports defination of a notifier callback to receive real-time notifications on each retry attempt.
+- **Notifier Callback**: ProSupports defination of a notifier callback mechanism to monitor retry attempts, useful for logging, metrics, or debugging.
+- **Backoff and Jitter Strategies**: Includes built-in backoff and jitter strategies to mitigate the "thundering herd" problem in distributed systems.

 ## Installation

-To install `hq-go-retrier`, run:
+To install `hq-go-retrier`, run the following command in your Go project:

 ```bash
 go get -v -u github.com/hueristiq/hq-go-retrier
 ```

-Make sure your Go environment is set up properly (Go 1.x or later is recommended).
+Make sure your Go environment is set up properly (Go 1.18 or later is recommended).

 ## Usage

+The `hq-go-retrier` package provides two primary functions: `Retry` for operations that return only an error, and `RetryWithData` for operations that return both data and an error.
+Below are examples demonstrating various use cases.

 ### Basic Retry

-For operations that simply return an error, you can use the `Retry` function:
+Use the `Retry` function for operations that return only an error, such as network requests or file operations:

 ```go
 package main